AnthonyDickson/HIVE/README.md

 This folder is saved under the dataset folder.

-## VTM Dataset Format
+## HIVE Dataset Format
-Overall, the expected folder structure for the VTM format is as follows:
+Overall, the expected folder structure for the HIVE dataset format is as follows:

 ```
 <dataset>